andrewmkhoury/roman-numeral-service/engineering-process.md

 *NOTE:* If I were to implement such a simple web service in a real world scenario, I would use something more lightweight like Jetty servlet engine or using a simple Azure Function https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-serverless-api.
 The decision of which technology to choose would depend on the technology ecosystem surrounding it.

 ## Logging
 Used standard `org.slf4j.Logger` common in Apache Felix and Sling applications.
+The log output goes to `/opt/sling/sling/logs/error.log` on the docker container.

+Apache Sling has its own built in log files:
+1. `request.log` - request response time logging
+2. `access.log` - similar to Apache HTTP Server's access_log
+3. `error.log` - logging info messages and exceptions.

 Note: Since the logging was particularly for test demonstration purposes I made it all trace logging.
 In a real world scenario, such a simple application would have minimal logging in the actual Servlet or library code.